Sheetal Cool Products Ltd leads losers in 'B' group

-GE Power India Ltd, Akme Fintrade (India) Ltd, Tree House Education & Accessories Ltd and Next Mediaworks Ltd are among the other losers in the BSE's 'B' group today, 15 July 2024.
+Kellton Tech Solutions Ltd, Indian Renewable Energy Development Agency Ltd, Jyoti CNC Automation Ltd and JHS Svendgaard Retail Ventures Ltd are among the other losers in the BSE's 'B' group today, 16 July 2024.

-GE Power India Ltd, Akme Fintrade (India) Ltd, Tree House Education & Accessories Ltd and Next Mediaworks Ltd are among the other losers in the BSE's 'B' group today, 15 July 2024.
+Kellton Tech Solutions Ltd, Indian Renewable Energy Development Agency Ltd, Jyoti CNC Automation Ltd and JHS Svendgaard Retail Ventures Ltd are among the other losers in the BSE's 'B' group today, 16 July 2024.

 Click here to connect with us on WhatsApp

-GE Power India Ltd tumbled 9.99% to Rs 514.8.
-The stock was the second biggest loser in 'B' group.On the BSE, 2.16 lakh shares were traded on the counter so far as against the average daily volumes of 1.04 lakh shares in the past one month.
+Kellton Tech Solutions Ltd tumbled 9.99% to Rs 164.
+The stock was the second biggest loser in 'B' group.On the BSE, 9.8 lakh shares were traded on the counter so far as against the average daily volumes of 3.15 lakh shares in the past one month.

-Akme Fintrade (India) Ltd crashed 7.42% to Rs 100.45.
-The stock was the third biggest loser in 'B' group.On the BSE, 1.03 lakh shares were traded on the counter so far as against the average daily volumes of 84806 shares in the past one month.
+Indian Renewable Energy Development Agency Ltd crashed 5.57% to Rs 273.65.
+The stock was the third biggest loser in 'B' group.On the BSE, 130.06 lakh shares were traded on the counter so far as against the average daily volumes of 85.37 lakh shares in the past one month.

-Tree House Education & Accessories Ltd dropped 7.06% to Rs 24.6.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 9708 shares were traded on the counter so far as against the average daily volumes of 18983 shares in the past one month.
+Jyoti CNC Automation Ltd fell 5.16% to Rs 1213.85.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 32292 shares were traded on the counter so far as against the average daily volumes of 32767 shares in the past one month.

-Next Mediaworks Ltd pared 6.68% to Rs 6.71.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 3264 shares were traded on the counter so far as against the average daily volumes of 4859 shares in the past one month.
+JHS Svendgaard Retail Ventures Ltd corrected 5.08% to Rs 46.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 14256 shares were traded on the counter so far as against the average daily volumes of 25377 shares in the past one month.

 Powered by Capital Market - Live News